since1968/stat-blocks/homebrewery/src/hoplite.markdown

 ### Design Notes
 - The Hoplite is intended for close quarters fighting against humanoids.
 - Pit Fighter and Pit Master takes portions of the UA Spear Master feat and Polearm Master feat.
-- Strength Before Death is the same as the 18th level Samurai feature.
+- 15th and 18th level features are XGtE Samurai.
 - Unarmed strike damage is intended to stay several levels behind the Monk.
 - Intent is to steer player to light, Hoplite weapons and away from **Heavy Weapon Master** cheese.
 - Should have great synergy with **Shield Master** and **Sentinel**.